EvgenyP1x/Argument_Classification_with_BERT/README.md

 python -m Argument_Classification_with_BERT.hp_search hp_search base
 ```

-To evaluate the accuracy and loss of a trained Base model:
+To evaluate the accuracy and loss of the trained Base model:
 ```bash
 python -m Argument_Classification_with_BERT.evaluate check base
 ```